abu-jahl1/Snap/README.md

-# Notice
+ Notice
 Snapchat is constantly changing how their backend returns information (for the worse).
 The script may stop working at any time and no updates are guaranteed.

-# PySnapStories
+ ABUJAHL SnapStories
 A Python script to download public Snapchat user stories from verified accounts, subjects and Map events.

-# How to use
+ How to use

 Go to https://story.snapchat.com/ and search for Snapchat stories you wish to download.

-PySnapStories supports the following input formats:
+ABUJAHL SnapStories supports the following input formats:

 ```
 loren (Username story)